-In the spaces provided, identify the "Employer" and the "Position Title", and check one or more of the appropriate boxes identifying the specialty/ disciplinary area(s) being nominated as a shortage situation.
+SAHOs identifying this shortage type must, in the spaces provided, identify the "Employer" and the presumptive "Position Title", and check one or more of the appropriate boxes identifying the specialty/disciplinary area(s) being nominated as a shortage situation.
 This is a broad nomination category comprising many types of specialized veterinary training and employment areas relating to food supply veterinary workforce capacity and capability.
 These positions are typically located in city, county, State and Federal Government, and institutions of higher education.
 Examples of positions within the public practice sector include university faculty and staff, veterinary laboratory diagnostician, County Public Health Officer, State Veterinarian, State Public Health Veterinarian, State Epidemiologist, FSIS meat inspector, Animal and Plant Health Inspection Service (APHIS) Area Veterinarian in Charge (AVIC), and Federal Veterinary Medical Officer (VMO).